 We will use our skills to help you through the appeal process.
 It is our goal to win your case.
 But, it also our goal to make it easier for you.
-We offer a free consultation.
+We offer a free review of your case.
 Even if we don’t accept your case, we will still try to help you.

 It also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This is a contingency fee.
 It means if we win, you pay us out of your back benefits.
 If you do not win, you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit.
 Also, the fee is capped at $7200.
 You never pay more than the cap.
 And, 25% is usually less than the $7200 cap.
 You will pay the lesser amount.

 If there are costs in your case, then you pay for those costs.
 But the costs are usually less than $100.
 You must also pay to obtain a copy of your medical records.
 The cost of your medical records is whatever your doctor charges for them.
 You owe costs whether we win or lose your case.
 But, to hire most lawyers, you have to pay a fee upfront.
 However, you can’t do that because you don’t have a job.
 We understand that.
 Which is why you only pay an attorney fee to us if we win your SSD and SSI case.

-MORE ABOUT THE REPRESENTATIVES AT CANNON DISABILITY LAW
+MORE ABOUT THE LAWYERS AND STAFF AT CANNON DISABILITY LAW

 Additionally, your ability to receive Medicaid and Medicare depends upon whether or not you are successful with your SSD and SSI claim.
 Learn more about Medicaid benefits here.
 Additionally, you can read here for more information about Medicare benefits.
 Even your future retirement benefits are at risk if you do not win benefits.
 In order to fight the SSA, you need a lawyer who knows what they are doing.